simonkoeck/code-execution-engine/README.md

   });
 ```

-To use LXC, follow the instructions below to setup LXC.
+To use LXC, follow the instructions below to set up LXC.

 <a name="lxc"/>

 ## LXC

-LXC are Linux containers, that run the code in a different and secure environment.
+LXC's are Linux containers, that run the code in a different and secure environment.
 To use them, you need to install them first.
-LXC are only available on Linux-Systems.
+LXC's are only available on Linux-Systems.

 To use this package with LXC, you need to install an unprivileged container.